While I brace myself for the upcoming check-up at the maternity hospital, I vividly recall the pre-K health check-up.

 a) it’s so crowded and

-b) the open bins are full of spit, pee, poo and vomit 😛
+b) the open bins are full of spit, pee, poop and vomit 😛

 The first check was a physical one where his temperature was taken, his height and weight measured.

-You have to admire the nurses because they were all very calm and patient in the midst of such pandemonium.
+You have to admire the Chinese nurses because they were all very calm, friendly and patient in the midst of such pandemonium.

 Halfway through a check, you’ll find an anxious parent hauling their naked baby over to show diaper rash or some other skin rash or asking a question.

-Without losing their rhythm, they’d patiently answer the parent’s question and then go back to the check on hand 🙂
+Without losing their rhythm, the nurses would patiently answer the parent’s question and then go back to the check on hand 🙂

 Isn’t that great?
 In Malaysia, you need to PAY for baby massage sessions, which is ridiculous actually…

-You’ll notice that almost every baby is wrapped in a black-and-white checked cotton swaddling cloth (with aluminium talismans sewn in red thread), believed around these parts to protect the baby.
+You’ll notice that almost every baby is wrapped in a black-and-white checked 100% cotton swaddling cloth (with aluminium talismans sewn in red thread), believed by the country folk around the rural areas to protect the baby.

-I think it’s a good indicator to everyone on the road or on the sidewalk that you’re carrying a baby!
+I think black-and-white checked cotton cloths are a good indicator to everyone on the road or on the sidewalk that you’re carrying a baby!